christianhaitian/PortMaster/ports.md

 Title="Spelunky ."
 Desc="Spelunky Classic HD.
 A modified version of Derek Yu's game Spelunky Classic.
 Based on the source code published in Humble Weekly Bundle: Play and Create with GameMaker (not original 1.1 release)." porter="Christian_Haitian" locat="Spelunky.zip" runtype="rtr" genres="platformer"

+Title="Spooky_Ghosts_Dot_Com  ."
+Desc="Spooky Ghosts Dot Com is a small metroidvania about a ghost hunter named Ruby.
+One Halloween night a ghost hunting job comes in, but it turns out to not be a regular gig!
+Copy the file SpookyGhostsDotCom inside the game folder, if you have the steam version rename the file *SpookyGhostsDotCom-Steam*." porter="Tekkenfede" locat="Spooky.zip" genres="platformer, arcade"

 Title="Starboy ."
 Desc="During its journey StarBoy crashed and got lost in an unknown planet, help him return back to its spaceship!
 You can purchase StarBoy at: https://mrkdji.itch.io/starboy.
 Download and extract it, and place the starboy_linux.pck file in the gamedata directory.
 This has been tested with starboy_linux.zip, version 1.0.3" porter="tabreturn" locat="StarBoy.zip" genres="platformer"

 Title="Starcatcher ."
 Desc="Starcatcher is a platformer inspired by Kirby, Metroid, Gravitron Experiment.
 Your goal: Collect stars in outer space." porter="Cebion" locat="starcatcher.zip" runtype="rtr" genres="platformer"